 - 1. An independent self-regulatory body should be governed by an independent Board.
 In order to ensure the independence of the body, the Chair and members of the Board must be appointed in a genuinely open, transparent and independent way, without any influence from industry or Government.
 For the avoidance of doubt, the industry's activities in establishing a self-regulatory body, and its participation in making appointments to the Board in accordance with criteria 2 to 5; or its financing of the self-regulatory body, shall not constitute influence by the industry in breach of this criterion. - 2.
 The Chair of the Board (who is subject to the restrictions of criterion 5(d), (e) and (f)) can only be appointed if nominated by an appointment panel.
 The selection of that panel must itself be conducted in an appropriately independent way and must, itself, be independent of the industry and of Government. - 3.
-The appointment panel: - a) should be appointed in an independent, fair and open way; - b) should contain a substantial majority of members who are demonstrably independent of the press; - should include at least one person with a current understanding and experience of the press; - d) should include no more than one current editor of a publication that could be a member of the body. - 4.
+The appointment panel: - a) should be appointed in an independent, fair and open way; - b) should contain a substantial majority of members who are demonstrably independent of the press; - c) should include at least one person with a current understanding and experience of the press; - should include no more than one current editor of a publication that could be a member of the body. - 4.
 The nomination process for the appointment of the Board should also be an independent process, and the composition of the Board should include people with relevant expertise.
 The appointment panel may only nominate as many people as there are vacancies on the Board (including the Chair), and the Board shall accept all nominations.
 The requirement for independence means that there should be no serving editors on the Board. - 5.
-The members of the Board should be appointed only following nomination by the same appointment panel that nominates the Chair, together with the Chair (once appointed), and should: - a) be nominated by a process which is fair and open; - b) comprise a majority of people who are independent of the press; - c) include a sufficient number of people with experience of the industry who may include former editors and senior or academic journalists; - d) not include any serving editor; - e) not include any serving member of the House of Commons, the Scottish Parliament, the Northern Ireland Assembly, the National Assembly for Wales, the
+The members of the Board should be appointed only following nomination by the same appointment panel that nominates the Chair, together with the Chair (once appointed), and should: - a) be nominated by a process which is fair and open; - b) comprise a majority of people who are independent of the press; - c) include a sufficient number of people with experience of the industry (throughout Great Britain) who may include former editors and senior or academic journalists; - d) not include any serving editor; - e) not include any serving member of the House of Commons, the Scottish Parliament, the Northern Ireland Assembly, the National Assembly for Wales, the f) in the view of the appointment panel, be a person who can act fairly and impartially in the decision-making of the Board.